Self Massage for Cycling

 Stretch.
 Continue to sit with the knee of your warm leg slightly bent and the muscles relaxed.
 With both hands grab the quads of that leg.
 Push your right hand slightly to the left and your left hand to the right, stretching the muscle.
 After a couple of minutes, reverse directions and pull with the right hand to the right and pull with the left hand to the left.
 This is similar to kneading bread.
 Knead your quad for a few minutes.
 Then use your fingertips to make circular motions where the quad attaches on both sides of the knee.

 Flush.
 After stretching, apply more massage oil to your quad.
 For a couple of minutes gently stroke with your fingers from your hip to your knee.
-Then stroke in the opposite direction using more pressure with either the heel of your hand or your forearm across the muscle.
+Then apply more pressure with either the heel of your hand or your forearm across the muscle.
 Gradually increase the pressure to work out any knots.
-The light strokes always should be away from your heart and the harder strokes toward your heart.

 Other muscles.
 After the quadriceps, work on the hamstring and then the calf.
 Repeat on the other leg.